1 Bg 9-1972: The Most Confidential Knowledge

 154

-163 This material world is the manifestation of the inferior
+155 This matter is the manifestation of the inferior

 > energy of the Supreme Personality of Godhead.
 This has